Background for writing this topic

 We tend to not realize that we unknowingly perform risk analysis in our daily chores and then take a decision on how to execute them effectively.
 Risk assessment is confined not only to software products.
 Threat modelling or risk assessment could be conducted on physical infrastructure, organization facilities/ campuses, corporate strategies and so on.
 Risk assessment and management can be felt more in our daily lives then in software world.
 Once we understand risk assessment generically, the concept is easier to relate to software products.
 This would enable people to have a better idea of what to expect out of a TM workshop and its overall benefits.

 In one of the TM training, a participant asked me a question to basically tell the differences between a risk, a threat and a vulnerability before going any further.
-And since he is at the level of a senior manager he requested for a simple general example that makes sense to anyone even if one is not having security background.
+He requested for a simple general example that makes sense to anyone even if one is not having security background.
 Since I am in Bangalore, I used the example of a daily activity that all SAP employees will perform i.e. commuting to office.
 Using this scenario and with a series of questions to participants, I was able to give a glimpse of what we happens in a TM workshop or a risk assessment activity.

 Why is it important to understand the difference between the terms Risk vs Vulnerability vs Threat

 Example Scenario: An employee commuting to SAP office